Parker–Hulme murder case: Trial and conviction

 Prior to the trial, Parker had been known as Pauline Rieper.
 Her mother had been living with her father, Herbert Rieper, but the police investigations revealed that they were not, in fact, married.
 Thus, during the trial, both Honorah and Pauline were referred to with the surname "Parker".

 The trial was a sensational affair, with speculation about the girls' possible lesbianism and insanity.
 Parker and Hulme were convicted on 28 August 1954; and, as they were too young to be considered for the death penalty, each spent five years in prison.
 Hulme served her sentence at Mount Eden prison in Auckland.
 Some sources say they were released on condition that they never contact each other again, but Sam Barnett, then Secretary for Justice, told journalists there was no such condition.
 Hulme's release was unconditional, and she immediately rejoined her father in Italy, while Parker was placed on six months' parole in New Zealand, after which she left the country.

 Less than four months later, the murder was taken as strong evidence of moral decline by the Special Committee on Moral Delinquency in Children and Adolescents in what became known as the Mazengarb Report, named after Ossie Mazengarb, who chaired the committee.

 Release

 Pauline Parker

 Following her release from prison, Parker was given a new identity as Hilary Nathan, and spent some time in New Zealand under close surveillance before being allowed to leave for England.
 From at least 1992, she was living in the small village of Hoo, near Strood, Kent, and running a children's riding school.
 As an adult, she became a devout Roman Catholic.
 While she has never spoken to the press, she expressed strong remorse, in a 1996 statement released through her sister, for having killed her mother.
 Her sister further stated that "[Pauline] committed the most terrible crime and has spent 40 years repaying it by keeping away from people and doing her own little thing ...
 After it happened, she was very sorry about it.
 It took her about five years to realise what she had done".
+As of early 2026 Pauline Parker lives a reclusive existence in a remote location in the Orkney Islands.